saghul/pyuv/docs/fs.rst

 .. py:function:: pyuv.fs.futime(loop, fd, atime, mtime, [callback])

     Same as :py:func:`pyuv.fs.utime` but using a file-descriptor instead of the path.

+.. py:function:: pyuv.fs.copyfile(loop, path, new_path, flags, [callback])

+    :param loop: loop object where this function runs.

+    :param string path: Original file.

+    :param string new_path: Name for the new file.

+    :param int flags: Indicate how the copying should be done:
+      - ``UV_FS_COPYFILE_EXCL``: if set, the operation will fail if the destination already exists.
+The default behavior is to overwrite the destination if it exists.
+      - ``UV_FS_COPYFILE_FICLONE``: if set, attempt to create a copy-on-write reflink.
+      - ``UV_FS_COPYFILE_FICLONE_FORCE``: same as above, but if the platform doesn't natively support copy-on-write reflinks, no fallback mechanism will be employed and the operation will fail.

+    :param callable callback: Function that will be called with the result of the function.

+    Copies a file from one destination to another.

 .. py:class:: pyuv.fs.FSEvent(loop)